Aeroluna/LunaCoopMod/README.md

   - Can use Aurora Veil for 50 energy.
     - Grants cloak to friendly units in an area and heals their hitpoints over time for 30 seconds.
   - Can use Astral Storm for 75 energy.
-    - Does less damage in a large area than Psionic Storm for 20 seconds.
+    - Does less damage in a larger area than Psionic Storm for 20 seconds.
     - Applies Astral Smolder to enemy units hit, revealing cloaked units, reducing movement speed, and reducing armor.
 This effect stacks up to 4 times.
     - Applies P2, dealing massive damage.
   - Can use Fading Star after researching at a Templar Archives.